-The current mortgage rates are still very low, with a 30 year fixed mortgage hovering in the 4% range and 15 year fixed mortgages at 3.625% (3.855% APR).
+The current mortgage rates have been rising, with a 30 year fixed mortgage hovering in the 7% range and 15 year fixed mortgages at 6.625% (6.855% APR).
 With rates this low, many people are thinking about either buying a new home or refinancing.

 Using a 15 year mortgage to finance your home will give you a higher monthly mortgage payment.
 The advantage is that you will save a huge amount of interest by paying interest for only 15 years, rather than 30.
 A 15 year mortgage is often the best choice for people who want to save money in the long term, for two reasons:

 - As we showed above, the current rate for a 15 year mortgage is lower than a 30 year mortgage.
 Right now, that difference is approximately ½ of a point.
 The 15 year loan holder will pay less interest each month, so the bank or lender makes less.